WAC Clearinghouse Writing Guide

 CMS Notes Page Formatting rules

-CMS Notes Page formatting rules call for the end documentation to begin on a new page at the end of your document and be numbered accordingly.
-If your document is 6½ pages long, the Notes page should begin on page 8.
+CMS Notes Page formatting rules call for the end of documentation to begin on a new page at the end of your document and be numbered according to the order the citation appears in-text.
+If your document is 6 and a half pages long (text is on the 7th page), the Notes Page should begin on page 8.

-• The title-Notes-should be centered one inch from the top of the first page.
+• The title "Notes" (no quotation marks) should be centered one inch from the top of the first page.

 • Double space between the title and first entry, and all subsequent entries.